 While embracing the study of jazz and improvisation in his artistic expression, Mark has stayed close to his imitation of the Baroque era composer, J.S.
 Bach, and the Romantic era composer, Frederic Chopin, in particular, who preferred small and intimate settings for performance and who always preferred the company of his students to that of audiences of any size.

-As both musician and music educator, Mark has continually pushed the envelope of artistic standards and integrity throughout the Washington, D.C., Northern Virginia, and Maryland areas.
-His East Coast Duo, with Shaun Jurek on acoustic bass, has become a highly rated and highly sought after jazz group for events, ranging from weddings, to high profile corporate and political functions and fund raisers, performances at assisted living centers, the National Christmas Tree, and many of the most reputable and nationally notable hotels and political establishments in the District of Columbia.
+As both musician and music educator, Mark has continually raised the bar of artistic standards and integrity throughout the Washington, D.C., Northern Virginia, and Maryland areas.
+His East Coast Duo, with Shaun Jurek on acoustic bass, has become a highly rated and highly sought after jazz group for events, ranging from performances at assisted living centers, to the National Christmas Tree, to many of the most reputable and nationally notable hotels and political establishments in the District of Columbia.
 While the D.C. area is loaded with gifted and talented pianists, there are few, if any, who have developed a unique voice as Brandt has, and who are truly improvising each and every time they sit down at the piano.
 Mark’s consistently individual and organic artistic output is a contributing factor to the number of professionals and college graduates who seek him out for those “mysteries of music” which can not be found in a music college curriculum.